chocoteam/choco-solver/docs/source/5_elements.rst

 ============

 A built-in strategy which chooses the first non-instantiated variable, regarding the lexicographic order, and removes the second half of its domain.
+When ``floor`` is set to true, it selects the closest value less than or equal to the middle value.
+Set to false, it selects the closest value greater or equal to the middle value.

 **Scope**: ``IntVar``